farfilli/SolidEdge-DraftTools/README.md

 Tools work on currently selected objects, you can change selection and use the tools as many times as you want DraftTools can be left open and used as needed

-Individual executables of each tool are provided, these allow you to add them to the Solid Edge ribbon bar, Quick bar and Radial menu
+Individual executables of each tool are provided, add them to the Solid Edge ribbon bar, Quick bar, or Radial menu if you prefer a more integrated solution

 <img src="RibbonBar.png">